 The County's response to COVID-19 has been funded almost entirely with federal and state funds.
 The County lacks adequate revenues to pay for this response on its own.
-As of early September, there are almost no federal or state funds committed to COVID response in 2021.
+At the time the 2021-2022 budget was adopted, there are almost no federal or state funds committed to COVID response in 2021.
 Preliminary estimates are that continuing the current Public Health response in 2021 would cost about \$77 million, continuing to operate isolation and quarantine facilities would cost about \$12 million, and continuing to deintensify homeless shelters through hotel leases and vouchers would cost about \$19 million.

 The State has federal COVID funding for the public health response that remains available in 2021.
-Because the State has not yet determined how much funding will be allocated to King County, the 2021-2022 Proposed Budget does not include an appropriation of these funds.
-It is expected that the State will make a determination in time for the Council to include these funds in its 2021-2022 Adopted Budget.
+Because the State has not yet determined how much funding will be allocated to King County, the 2021-2022 Adopted Budget does not include an appropriation of these funds.

 The State does not, however, have federal funds available for isolation/quarantine facilities or shelter deintensification.
 Continuing these programs will require additional federal appropriations.
-Given the current gridlock among the House, Senate, and the President, Executive Constantine is concerned that new federal action is not likely until January 2021.
-In order to keep facilities operating, he will propose separate legislation to tap the County's Rainy Day Fund for approximately \$4 million to operate isolation/quarantine and shelter deintensification facilities for one month in 2021.
+Given the current gridlock among the House, Senate, and the President, the Executive and Council were concerned that new federal action would not likely until early in 2021.
+In order to keep facilities operating, the Executive proposed and the Council adopted separate legislation to tap the County's Rainy Day Fund for approximately \$5 million to operate isolation/quarantine and shelter deintensification facilities for one month in 2021.
 This use of the County's last reserve demonstrates the seriousness of the COVID problem and the inadequacy of the current federal response.